Brighton College opened a nursery and primary school for students aged 18 months through to 11 years in Singapore in August 2020.

 He adds: “When you think of primary education, you think of a nurturing school.
 We can offer a really nurturing primary school environment where children will feel really well-known and well-loved, and they will have a great ability to flourish both academically and socially.
 That’s where I think we really stand out in Singapore.”

 Historically, there have always been long waitlists at Singapore’s top tier British schools – Tanglin Trust, Dulwich College (Singapore) and Dover Court.
-This year could start to change that.
+2020 could start to change that.
 Whereas before parents looking for a UK curriculum school here didn’t have the luxury of choice, they now do.
 For such a small school, Brighton College could make a huge impact.

 One of the key differences to the curriculum offered by its UK school is Mandarin, which Paul Wilson says is “front and centre” of the curriculum.
-Brighton College will offer a dual language Mandarin programme from pre-nursery through to Year 1, where native Mandarin-speaking teaching assistants will work alongside the classroom teacher to teach the curriculum in two languages.
+Brighton College offers a dual language Mandarin programme from pre-nursery through to Year 1, where native Mandarin-speaking teaching assistants will work alongside the classroom teacher to teach the curriculum in two languages.

 Brighton College’s academic credentials are impressive.
 Its GCSE and A Level results are consistently high; and it was ranked as the Top Co-educational School in England in 2019 and named Independent School of the Year by The Sunday Times.
 This isn’t enough to guarantee the strength of the primary education offered by Brighton College (Singapore), but it does help to set a high standard for the school to follow.